Chair: Crystal Morphis

-The Voice of Economic Development, NCEDA, will be louder and stronger thanks to the newly launched Research Committee.
-The new “think tank” for economic development will deliver cutting edge information via blogs, major research projects, and eventually build a library of case studies and best practices.
-The purpose is to cement NCEDA’s role as the thought leader in economic development in North Carolina.
+The Voice of Economic Development, NCEDA, is louder and stronger thanks to the Research Committee.
+This “think tank” for economic development delivers cutting edge information via blogs, major research projects, and is working to build a library of case studies and best practices.
+The committee’s purpose is to cement NCEDA’s role as the thought leader in economic development in North Carolina.

-At the 2018 annual conference, members were asked to provide input on research topics.
+At the 2018 Annual Conference, members were asked to provide input on research topics.
 Examples included equity, leadership, the county tier system, the rural/urban divide, North Carolina’s competitiveness, metrics, ROI, collapsing infrastructure, funding rural schools, placemaking, housing, shifts in marketing, and transportation.
 Ted Abernathy and Crystal Morphis gave a presentation on the gig economy as one example of the type of work the committee may tackle.
-Please send future research topics you’d like to see addressed to Crystal Morphis at email@example.com.
+Please send other research topics you’d like to see addressed to Crystal Morphis at firstname.lastname@example.org.